 Once the scanning is done, just choose a location to save the files (the external drive you plugged in earlier) and click on "Recover".
 Recoverit will handle the rest.

-Master Boot Record (MBR) is a key part of your system’s booting process; this has been made quite obvious above but just for emphasis, take note.
-This is why it is important that you learn how to fix it in case it gets damaged or corrupted.
-Now that you do know how to fix it, aren’t you glad you read this manual?
+Master Boot Record (MBR) is a key part of your system's booting process; this has been made quite obvious above but just for emphasis, take note.
+This is why you must learn how to fix it in case it gets damaged or corrupted.
+Now that you do know how to fix it, aren't you glad you read this manual?